gruntwork-io/cloud-nuke/README.md

 - Inspecting and deleting all SQS queues in an AWS account
 - Inspecting and deleting all S3 buckets in an AWS account - except for buckets tagged with Key=cloud-nuke-excluded Value=true
 - Inspecting and deleting all default VPCs in an AWS account
-- Deleting VPCs in an AWS Account (except for default VPCs which is handled by the dedicated `defaults-aws` subcommand)
+- Deleting VPCs in an AWS Account (along with any dependency resources such as ENIs, Egress Only Gateways, and Security Groups. except for default VPCs which is handled by the dedicated `defaults-aws` subcommand)
 - Inspecting and deleting all IAM users in an AWS account
 - Inspecting and deleting all IAM roles (and any associated EC2 instance profiles) in an AWS account
 - Inspecting and deleting all IAM groups in an AWS account